nottinghamcollege/HTML-Email-Boilerplate-Redux/USAGE.md

 ### Deprecation Notes

-Several configuration options may be marked as (deprecated), this is often due to email client specific changes that affect how the configuration option works since it was originally developed.
+Several configuration options may be marked as "(Deprecated)", this is often due to email client specific changes that affect how the configuration option works since it was originally developed.

 <table width="100%">
 	<tr>